What Is ESG Performance And How To Measure It?

 The numbers show that when it comes to making purchasing decisions, consumers between 17-38 are twice as likely to consider ESG issues as older consumers.
 This isn’t just about personal opinions or feelings.

 Investor attention has been drawn to ESG because assets managed by ESG funds more than doubled between 2017 and 2020.
 This is happening in activist funds, which buy the entire market and use shareholder votes to push for ESG issues, and in passive funds, which follow ESG indexes.
-Companies that prioritise financial indicators should also be aware of how ESG impacts their ability to raise funds and make sales.
+Companies that prioritize financial indicators should also be aware of how ESG impacts their ability to raise funds and make sales.

 Why Measure ESG Performance